Assay Technology History

 The historic Miller-Nelson lab provides chemical capacity testing for respirator cartridges, filters, and other sorbent media.

 We participate in technological developments that relate to personal chemical monitoring, evaluating chemical protective devices, and the accurate generation of chemical test atmospheres.
 More…

 As the company evolved and employee ownership took root, Assay developed a corps of self-directed managers who know how to take care of our business.
-We are proud to have key people who demonstrate professional skill in the” five functions” of finance, marketing, operations, technology, and human resources.
-As well as providing rewards, employee ownership has led to a connection among key people that promotes achievement and a high retention rate of personnel.
+We are proud to have talented people who demonstrate professional skill in the “five functions” of finance, marketing, operations, technology, and human resources.
+As well as providing rewards, employee ownership has led to strong connections among key people, promoting achievement and a high retention rate of personnel.